langformers/langformers/docs/source/chunking-for-llms.rst

 Semantic Chunking
 --------------------

-Semantic chunking is a more advanced approach that uses semantic similarity to create chunks.
+Semantic chunking is a more advanced approach that uses semantic similarity to create chunks\ [#]_.
 Intially the document will be chunked into smaller pieces, and then the chunker will group them based on their semantic similarity.

 Here's a simple example of how to use the semantic chunker: